SethMMorton/secret-santa/README.md

 - name: Dr. Bob
 ```

-To determine who is bying for how, simply execute the `secret-santa` program.
+To determine who is buying for whom, simply execute the `secret-santa` program.
 Here is what you might get:

 ```sh